 This unit considers the nature and impact of Stalin’s rule, including his economic reforms, the Terror, and Russia’s emergence as a superpower following the Second World War.

 Option 2: Nazi Germany, 1933-1945

 This unit considers the Nazi dictatorship, its racial policies, and its impact on the German population.

 You will have a Non–Examined Assessment (NEA) to complete.
 This is on the struggle for black Civil Rights in America 1865-1968.

 You will be examined on both years’ study of Units 1 and 2 at the end of Year 2.
 This is 80% of the final mark: the NEA is worth 20%.

 You will enjoy and benefit from History if you are interested in:

-- the impact of war and the effect of propaganda
+- the impact of revolution and the establishment of new regimes;

 and are able to:

 - understand theoretical concepts and examine issues logically and systematically;